Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 data = peripheral.read(service.uuid(), characteristic.uuid())

-result = translator.parse_characteristic(
+value = translator.parse_characteristic(

 characteristic.uuid(), data